CedricCabessa/riirview/README.md

 ```

-Rules are named by an arbitrary name define per section, eg `my_fav_repos`
+Rules are named by an arbitrary name defined per section, eg `my_fav_repos`

 `rule` define the rule that will be used, see section below.